muhammad-ahmed4/Assignment-2-Ahmed-Asghar/ShieldAuth/README.md

 - `DATABASE_URL` must be a valid PostgreSQL connection string
 - `AUTH_SECRET` should be a strong, random string (32+ characters recommended)
 - Generate a secure secret: `openssl rand -base64 32`
+- OAuth credentials are optional - app works with email/password only
+- See [OAuth Setup Guide](./OAUTH_SETUP.md) for detailed OAuth configuration

 ## 🏗️ Architecture